meganz/MEGAchat/Readme.md

 lib, replace macos capturer that uses obsolete API and problematic threading model with modified iOS capturer, etc).

 ###Python version###
-Since the Chromium build system relies heavily on python, and it assumes the python version is 2.7, the `python` command must map to python2 instead of python3.
+Since the Chromium build system (at least the curent revision) relies heavily on python, and it assumes the python version is 2.7, the `python` command must map to python2 instead of python3.
 This may not be true on more recent systems.
-To easily accomndate for this, you can create a symlink named `python` that points to `/usr/bin/python2` and.
+To easily accomodate forthis, you can create a symlink named `python` that points to `/usr/bin/python2`.
 Put that symlink in a private directory that doesn't contain other executables, and include this directory to be first in the system PATH in the shell where you build webrtc, before invoking `build-webrtc.sh`:
 `export PATH=/path/to/dir-with-python-symlink:$PATH`

 On any platform other than Linux, set the following two env vars, to make the webrtc build system find libs not located in standard system paths: